RaktimB01/BMi-index/README.md

-#EDA of Indian_Food using Python libraries such as numpy, pandas, matplotlib, seaborn
+#EDA of Indian_Food using Python libraries such as numpy, pandas, matplotlib, wordcloud